Aladdin (2011 musical): Early productions

 In November 2010, Alan Menken confirmed that a musical theatre adaptation of the movie was in the works with a book written by Chad Beguelin.
 The musical premiered in Seattle, Washington, at the 5th Avenue Theatre from July 7 to 31, 2011.
 Jonathan Freeman, who voiced Jafar in the film, reprised the role onstage.
 Adam Jacobs and Courtney Reed played Aladdin and Jasmine.
-Additional cast included James Monroe Iglehart as Genie; Sean G. Griffin as the Sultan; Don Darryl Rivera as Iago; and Andrew Keenan-Bolger, Brian Gonzales and Brandon O'Neill as Omar, Kassim and Babkak, a trio of characters conceived for the film but ultimately replaced by Abu.
+Additional cast included James Monroe Iglehart as Genie; Sean G. Griffin as Sultan; Don Darryl Rivera as Iago; and Andrew Keenan-Bolger, Brian Gonzales, and Brandon O'Neill as Omar, Kassim and Babkak, a trio of characters conceived for the film but ultimately replaced by Abu.
 The production was directed and choreographed by Casey Nicholaw.
 The set designer was Anna Louizos, with costumes designed by Gregg Barnes.

 In 2012, productions of the musical played at the Tuacahn Amphitheatre in Ivins, Utah, from June to October 2012 and The Muny in St. Louis in July 2012.
+Aladdin had its European premiere in Denmark on October 4, 2012, at Fredericia Teater in Fredericia, and was transferred to Copenhagen Opera House on July 19, 2013.
+It was directed by Lynne Kurdziel-Formato and starred Johannes Nymark as Aladdin, Maria Lucia Rosenberg as Jasmine and Pelle Emil Hebsgaard as Genie.
 In 2012, Aladdin was staged in Manila at the Meralco Theater.
 Directed by Bobby Garcia and Chari Arespacochaga, it starred Tom Rodriguez as Aladdin and featured Aiza Seguerra as Genie.
 The musical was staged in Spanish in Bogotá, Colombia, in 2013.

 Toronto tryout (2013–2014)

 Aladdin had a pre-Broadway tryout at the Ed Mirvish Theatre in Toronto, Ontario, from November 2013 to January 2014.
 Nicholaw, Barnes and Steinmeyer returned as director-choreographer and costume designer, with Bob Crowley replacing Louizos as scenic designer.
-The special effects were created by Jim Steinmeyer.
+Special effects were created by Jim Steinmeyer.

 Broadway (2014–present)

 The musical premiered on Broadway on February 26, 2014, in previews and opened on March 20, 2014, at the New Amsterdam Theatre.
 Most of the Seattle main cast remained with the show, including Adam Jacobs as Aladdin, James Monroe Iglehart as Genie, Courtney Reed as Jasmine, Jonathan Freeman as Jafar, Don Darryl Rivera as Iago, Clifton Davis as Sultan, Brian Gonzales as Babkak, and Brandon O'Neill as Kassim.
 Jonathan Schwartz joined the company as Omar, replacing Andrew Keenan-Bolger.
 The show was nominated for five Tony Awards, winning one for Best Performance by a Featured Actor in a Musical for James Monroe Iglehart.

 On March 12, 2020, the show was suspended due to the COVID-19 pandemic.
 It resumed performances on September 28, 2021.
+As of October 2025, the Broadway production has played 4,150 performances.